farirpgs/fari-app/lib/srds/fate-core.md

 If you’re providing a bonus via the Teamwork rules, failing to create an advantage means the lead character doesn’t benefit from your help this exchange.

-{example}

-Cynere tries to throw mud in the eyes of Teran the Swift as she’s running to save Zird.
+> Cynere tries to throw mud in the eyes of Teran the Swift as she’s running to save Zird.
 Lily says she wants to create an advantage, with Teran as her target and a new aspect called Mud in the Eyes.
 (Imaginative, we know.)
+>

-She rolls Athletics to create the advantage and gets a Great (+4).
+> She rolls Athletics to create the advantage and gets a Great (+4).
 Teran rolls Athletics to defend and gets a Good (+3).
+>

-Teran gets mud in his eyes as Cynere intended, and Lily marks that she has a free invocation on it.
+> Teran gets mud in his eyes as Cynere intended, and Lily marks that she has a free invocation on it.
+>

-Because Lily didn’t fail, she gets to make her contest roll normally.
+> Because Lily didn’t fail, she gets to make her contest roll normally.
 Amanda decides that being semi-blinded isn’t going to stop Teran from continuing to cast, so he also gets to roll normally.

-##### Attacks In A Contest
+#### Attacks In A Contest

 If someone tries to attack in a contest, then they’re doing direct harm, and it ceases to be a contest.
 You should immediately stop what you’re doing and start setting up for a conflict instead.

-### Conflicts
+## Conflicts

 In a conflict, characters are actively trying to harm one another.
 It could be a fist fight, a shootout, or a sword duel.
 It could also be a tough interrogation, a psychic assault, or a shouting match with a loved one.As long as the characters involved have both the intent and the ability to harm one another, then you’re in a conflict scene.